Support our work - click here to donate!

 In high-resource countries like the U.S., access to quality maternal healthcare means fistulas are virtually unheard of.
 But in Uganda, where there is only one doctor for every 25,000 people, many women give birth without proper medical assistance.
 In rural areas, the situation is even worse.
 If labor becomes obstructed, a woman may go for days without help—left with this terrible injury.

 Obstetric fistulas can also result from poorly performed C-sections.
-In Uganda, nearly 50% of obstetric fistulas are now linked to improperly conducted cesarean deliveries, often due to gaps in surgical training and limited medical resources.
+In Uganda, 52% of obstetric fistulas (Iatrogenic fistulas) are now linked to improperly conducted cesarean deliveries, often due to gaps in surgical training and limited medical resources.

 Support our work